wdoyle42/hoddatasci/syllabus.md

 Lecture Notes
 =============

 My lecture notes are available at: [willdoyle.us/data\_step](http://willdoyle.us/data_step).
 These include both code and notes for the week.
-They will also be available in your private github repo.
+They will also be available in your private github repository.

 Web Resources
 =============